 Hydraulic VRCs and Mechanical VRCs: Key Differences

 For buyers, the most obvious difference between the two lifting mechanisms is power.
 High-power hydraulic equipment must keep maximum working pressure below certain thresholds to operate safely.
-As a result, mechanical VRCs can support higher capacities, and custom-built mechanical units may be faster and capable of handling more frequent load cycles.
+As a result, a mechanical lift can generally support higher capacities, and custom-built mechanical units may be faster and capable of handling more frequent load cycles.

 Of course, the design of the system is an important factor.
 Modern hydraulic VRCs are powerful, quiet, and low maintenance.
 For general applications (for example, serving mezzanines in warehouses or lifting parts in automotive factories), hydraulic lifts are an excellent choice.
 For high-capacity or multi-story lifts, mechanical VRCs may be more appropriate.